 Winnie Soon (HK/DK) BBA MA MSc PhD | E: [email protected] | W: www.siusoon.net

-Winnie Soon is an artist-researcher-coder-educator born in Hong Kong and now living in Denmark.
-Her works engage with and reflect upon contemporary techno-culture, computational networks and processes.
+Winnie Soon is an artist-researcher-coder-educator born in Hong Kong and is now living in Denmark.
+Her works engage with, and reflect upon, computational culture, infrastructure and algorithmic processes.

 Assistant Professor, Department of Digital Design and Information Studies, Aarhus University, DK.

 Information Architect, A peer-reviewed journal about_, DK. http://www.aprja.net

 2014-17 PhD Information Science (Thesis title: Executing Liveness: An Examination of the Live Dimension of Code Inter-actions in Software (Art) Practice), Aarhus University.

 2008-09 MSc Digital Art and Technology (Distinction), iDAT, University of Plymouth, UK.

 2006-08 MA Media Cultures (Distinction), School of Creative Media, City University of Hong Kong.

 2004-06 Diploma Graphic Communication, Hong Kong University SPACE.